-Dr. Klotz is currently working on a book manuscript titled Dave Brubeck and the Performance of Whiteness.
+Dr. Klotz is currently working on a book manuscript titled Dave Brubeck and the Performance of Whiteness, under contract with Oxford University Press.
 The project examines white cool jazz pianist Dave Brubeck's career, music, and reception in the 1950s and 1960s.
 By analyzing fan letters, unreleased outtakes, private recordings, business documents, reviews, articles, and interviews, Dr. Klotz uncovers the modes of whiteness inherent in critics', audiences', and Brubeck's mid-century constructions of whiteness.
-She has articles forthcoming in Dædalus, the Journal of Jazz Studies, and Jazz Perspectives.
+Her previous articles have been published in Dædalus: The Journal of the American Academy of Arts & Sciences, American Studies, the Journal of Jazz Studies, and Jazz Perspectives.

 Dr. Klotz has presented her research at meetings of the Society for Ethnomusicology, the Society for American Music, the American Studies Association, the American Studies Association, the Feminist Theory in Music conference, and various regional meetings.
-In 2016, she received the Charles Seeger Prize for best student paper at the 2015 national meeting of the Society for Ethnomusicology.
+In 2016, she received the Charles Seeger Prize for the best student paper at the 2015 national meeting of the Society for Ethnomusicology.
 Her work has been supported by the Brubeck Travel Grant, the Berger-Carter Jazz Research Grant, and the Dissertation Fellowship from Washington University's Center for the Humanities.
-Dr. Klotz also writes for The Common Reader, an online and print publication hosted by Washington University in St. Louis and edited by Gerald Early.